jamesrknox/samples/docs/contributing.md

 ## Sample requirements

-* Samples may consists of one of :
+* Samples may consist of one of :
   * A single fragment
   * A [maven aggregator](http://maven.apache.org/pom.html#Aggregation) + more than one fragment
   * A [maven aggregator](http://maven.apache.org/pom.html#Aggregation) + at least one application archive + at least one fragment
 * Samples contain documentation in [markdown](https://guides.github.com/features/mastering-markdown/) format conforming to [maven site documentation rules](https://maven.apache.org/guides/mini/guide-site.html), containing :
     * Introduction
-    * Business logic description, including screen shots
+    * Code description or design notes, including studio screen shots if useful
     * For application archives, deployment description
     * Test case description and expected results
     * Links to main files ( such as configurations and pom.xml )